raelovejoy/root-sequence/framework.md

 ---

+## 5. ♻️ Compost → Renewal

+All systems end.
+Fruits decay.
+Projects fade.
+But nothing is wasted.

+- ☠️ **Death is compost** — endings are not erasure but transformation.
+- 🌱 **Compost feeds roots** — what dissolves becomes soil for future growth.
+- 🌀 **Recursion needs compost** — cycles renew through decay, not denial.

+> *"Nothing is lost.
+Everything becomes soil."*

+---

 ## 🌀 Recursion Loop

 Return to the roots.
 Resonate with new signals.
 Adapt your practices.
 Share your fruits.
+Let them compost.
 Recurse.

 ---